gggeek/db-3v4l/README.md

 The default password for the last 2 commands is '3v4l'

-Once the containers are upp and running, you can access a database administration console at: http://localhost/adminer.php (if you are running the whole stack inside a VM, replace 'localhost' with the IP of the VM, as seen from the computer where your browser is executing).
+Once the containers are up and running, you can access a database administration console at: http://localhost/adminer.php (if you are running the whole stack inside a VM, replace 'localhost' with the IP of the VM, as seen from the computer where your browser is executing).